city hall

 The Savannah City Council typically holds meetings at 2 p.m. on the second and fourth Thursday at City Hall, 2 East Bay St.

-The agenda for the June 25 meeting is now available to view.
+The agenda for the Aug.
+14 meeting is not available to view.
 A workshop is typically be held before the meeting.

 Remote viewing options include SGTV Comcast Channel 8, the city of Savannah YouTube page and the city of Savannah Facebook page.